eirinin/blog/_posts/2016-03-13-test-driven-development-in-julia.md

 ---
 First, what is Test Driven Development (TDD)?
-Well, I'm not an expert, so don't quote me, but in practice it means that you develop your code to fulfill tests that you define prior to begin your work.
+Well, I'm not an expert, so don't quote me, but in practice it means that you develop your code to fulfill tests that you define prior to beginning your work.
 You do not define **all** your tests first, though.
 You define a single test, and produce code to pass it.
 Then you define another code, and produce code to pass both.
 And so forth until you complete your specification.

 This is good because:

-  - Wherever you stop, you know what it working.
+  - Wherever you stop, you know what is working.
   - When you finish, your code already has tests.
   - [You don't have to optimize
     prematurely.](http://c2.com/cgi/wiki?PrematureOptimization)